Skip to main content

 Fundamentals

-The relentless emotional and physical shifts you experience each month, particularly in the days leading up to your menstrual period, are not simply “in your head.”
-For many, these profound changes signify a deeper biological conversation happening within the body, one that often feels overwhelming and isolating.
 You might find yourself grappling with intense irritability, sudden waves of sadness, or a pervasive sense of anxiety that seems to arrive like clockwork, only to recede once menstruation begins.
 This cyclical pattern, far from being a mere inconvenience, can disrupt relationships, affect professional life, and diminish overall well-being.
 Understanding the biological underpinnings of these experiences offers a pathway toward reclaiming vitality and function.

 Premenstrual dysphoric disorder, known as PMDD, represents a severe, debilitating subtype of premenstrual syndrome, characterized by significant mood lability, irritability, depressed mood, and anxiety.
-These symptoms consistently manifest during the of the menstrual cycle, the period following ovulation and preceding menstruation, and then typically subside shortly after the onset of menses.
+These symptoms consistently manifest during the luteal phase of the menstrual cycle, the period following ovulation and preceding menstruation, and then typically subside shortly after the onset of menses.
 The predictable timing of these symptoms points directly to the dynamic interplay of ovarian hormones as a primary driver.

 PMDD is a severe, cyclical mood disorder linked to the brain’s unique response to normal hormonal shifts.